Cinnamon Bark is a very mild herb that is well tolerated by a broad variety of people.

 Cinnamon Gum.
 Cinnamon gum gives you more than fresh breath: In a Wheeling Jesuit study, people who chewed the gum did better on memory tests than those who chomped on other flavors.

 Cinnamon can relieve minor pain and reduces monthly menstrual cramps.

 Cinnamon is so versatile!
 Use cinnamon to your healthful advantage!

-One of the world's most popular and treasured spices, Cinnamon bark has a long history of use not only for culinary purposes, but is also used to help provide nutritional support.
+One of the world's most popular and treasured spices, cinnamon has a long history of use not only for culinary purposes, but is also used to help provide nutritional support.
 It gets even better when you use Organic Cinnamon Powder.
 We've yet to find (in over 14 years) a higher quality cinnamon.
 It tastes great in baked goods and you can rest assured there are no inorganic properties.

 Cinnamon is a valuable addition to many aromatherapy blends, adding warmth, spice and inspiration, when used in small amounts.
 A little goes a long way.
 You can even use it on your feet!
 Antioxidant rich cinnamon softens rough, tired skin.